Rettendon: Education

 Rettendon Primary School is located on the Main Road running through the village.

+All Saints’ Church

+The medieval All Saints' Church has a commanding tower and a notable hilltop setting, and is visible for miles.
+It contains a very large marble monument to Edmund Humphrey, dating from 1727.

 Hyde Hall

 To the east of Rettendon, the garden at Hyde Hall was donated to the Royal Horticultural Society in 1993 and is open to the public.

+Governance

+There are three tiers of local government covering Rettendon, at parish, district, and county level: Rettendon Parish Council, Chelmsford City Council, and Essex County Council.
+The parish council meets at the village hall, known as Rettendon Memorial Hall, on Main Road.

 Triple murders

 On 6 December 1995, Rettendon was the scene of the murder of three drug dealers shot dead in a Range Rover down a small farm track.